maixnor/wu/obsidian/Fundamental Rights.md

 - [[CFR]] -> Charter of Fundamental Rights
 - CERD -> Convention of the Elimination of All Forms of Racial Discrimination
 - CRC -> Convention Rights of the Child
+- ICCPR -> International Covenant on Civil and Political Rights